 - Out in the workplace, be the enquirer

 Setting expectations that align with company strategic direction is the first step to successful leadership of a Lean Enterprise.
-In our business we will do this with the company metrics which lets everyone know how things are going and where problems may arise.
-These metrics need to be company specific and based around the elements of:
+In our business, we will do this with the company metrics which lets everyone know how things are going and where problems may arise.
+These metrics need to be company-specific and based around the elements of:

 Lean metrics need to clearly show where you currently are for each key element and where you need to be.
 If there is a gap between the two, you need to clearly understand what is needed to close that gap, and the status of those actions.

-The challenge is to flow these high level metrics down to the appropriate level across the business, for each element.
-Depending on the size and structure of your company, these top level metrics need evolving into meaningful metrics for each business unit, for each product line or each cell.
+The challenge is to flow these high-level metrics down to the appropriate level across the business, for each element.
+Depending on the size and structure of your company, these top-level metrics need evolving into meaningful metrics for each business unit, for each product line or each cell.

-To check the clarity of each the metrics at the lowest level, see if you can understand which metric it ties into for the level above, and the level above that and right back up to the top level metrics.
+To check the clarity of each the metrics at the lowest level, see if you can understand which metric it ties into for the level above, and the level above that and right back up to the top-level metrics.
 If you, as a company leader, is unable to see how the shop floor metrics tie into the company goals, then it is unlikely that your teams do either.
 It may be time to reevaluate metrics.

 And metrics can change over time too.
-When a baby is first born, we think of his age in weeks, and then in months.
+When a baby is firstborn, we think of his age in weeks, and then in months.
 During this time we carefully monitor weight and height.
 By the time the baby is 2 years olds, measuring age in years is sufficient and, as long as the boy is healthy, height is measured more for the sake of prosperity than a need for real data.
-Consider how your company metrics may need reviewing, so you can turn your focus on the new important issues, once the old issues has been solved or faded away.
+Consider how your company metrics may need reviewing, so you can turn your focus on the new important issues, once the old issues have been solved or faded away.

 We need to train our leadership thinking to understand “What are the problems?”
 And “What process failed to achieve it’s expected results?”
 You will notice we are not looking to blame or accuse; those old fashioned management approaches do not encourage people to take responsibility.
-As a lean leader we need to be the teacher and guide our teams to solve their own problems, given the correct tools and in a guided manner.
+As a lean leader, we need to be the teacher and guide our teams to solve their own problems, given the correct tools and in a guided manner.